Vastly improved fit over previous models

-- True wireless fans will enjoy the new AirPods Pro because active noise canceling is difficult to find in this type of wireless earphone, save for the Beats, Sony, or Huawei earbuds.
+- True wireless fans will enjoy the new AirPods Pro because effective active noise canceling is difficult to find in this type of wireless earphone, save for the Beats, Sony, or Master & Dynamic earbuds.

 - Athletes and gym-goers should consider the AirPods Pro for their IPX4 sweat-resistant build and new design which provides a more secure fit than old models.